golemfactory/yagna-docs/introduction/payment-driver-getting-started.md

 - `get_transaction_balance` - Deprecated.
 Drivers should return very big number (e.g. `1_000_000_000_000_000_000u64` or the whole token supply).

 The following driver's operations are processed periodically by the cron jobs.
-It is not mandatory to implemeny `PaymentDriverCron` trait as long as the driver can operate without the cron.
+It is not mandatory to implement `PaymentDriverCron` trait as long as the driver can operate without the cron.

 - `confirm_payments` - Confirms scheduled payments.
 - `process_payments` - Processes scheduled payments.